catseye/Robin/README.markdown

   given to a macro.
 (Right now the `small` macros don't complain if given too many arguments.)

+* Some kind of macro for capturing the recursive function call pattern (probably `letrec`, but not necessary to support mutual recursion.)

 * Document the "why" behind some of the design decisions.

 * Document the literate Haskell implementation better -- right now it's